 E.P.
 Drew (to Nesmith)

 The image we get for the federal letters regarding the Umpqua District is that it was an area intimately involved in Indian removal activities well after the initial removal of the treaty and non-treaty tribes.
 The Sub Indian Agent Drew, was a smart and knowledgeable person who was willing to ignore orders when he had no legal authority.
 The encampments were horrible prison camps for many tribes.
 Stories from the Coos Bay tribe about Yachats suggest that Indian people were starved, and beaten by the sub Indian Agent there.
 Lack of funds was a big problem.
 And while the tribes waited for the Coast treaty to be ratified, they agreed to remove to the encampments, but in doing so they lost their original homelands.
 Their villages became colonial towns of the Americans in the frontier.
 We also see that all of these various treatments of the tribes, their removal, killing of many, starvation, exposure to harsh Oregon winters, was all illegal and immoral.
-Today, these would be called Human rights abuses and Crimes against humanity, and they would match up well with the treatments of other refuges that are being forced out of their lands and badly treated in resettlement camps.
+Today, these would be called Human rights abuses and Crimes against humanity, and they would match up well with the treatments of other refugees that are being forced out of their lands and badly treated in resettlement camps.
 This too is the story of Oregon.

 RG 75 M2 Correspondence series Indian affairs for Oregon, rolls 14, 15, 16.